bangann/Repulsive-Attention/RepulsiveTransformer/README.md

-# Transformer with Diversified Attention
+# Transformer with Repulsive Attention

-This is the code for Transformer with proposed diversified attention.
+This is the code for Transformer with proposed repulsive attention.
 The code is based on open-sourced [fairseq (v0.6.0)](https://github.com/pytorch/fairseq/tree/v0.6.0).
 Follow [this link](https://fairseq.readthedocs.io/) for a detailed document about the original code base.

 ## Requirements